bvsam/rnn-trader/README.md

 ```

 2. _(Optional)_ Specify the name of the model you would like to use with the `MODEL_NAME` key in `src/app/backend/config.ini`.
 Valid model names are listed as keys in `src/app/backend/model-info.json`.
-3. Run the app (both the Vite frontend and the Flask API).
+3. Run the app (both the Vite frontend and the Flask API with concurrently).

 ```
 cd src/app/
 npm run dev

-# In a separate terminal, run the following

-cd src/app/
-npm run api
 ```

 ### Tips for Running